aedocw/epub2tts/README.md

 <details>
 <summary>Release notes </summary>

+* 20250216: Added Kokoro engine, still need to fix using speed parameter
 * 20241005: A few new releases thanks to excellent contributions from https://github.com/calledit - this includes significant refactoring to improve the code base, adding `--threads N` feature for multiprocessing, and support for NCX files that improves detection of how text is separated in an epub.
 * 20240403: Added support for specifying speaker per chapter, https://github.com/aedocw/epub2tts/issues/229
 * 20240320: Added MS Edge cloud TTS support